-Citigroup Inc. (C) agreed to sell EMI Group’s recorded-music and publishing businesses in separate transactions for a combined $4.1 billion.
+Citigroup Inc. (C:US) agreed to sell EMI Group’s recorded-music and publishing businesses in separate transactions for a combined $4.1 billion.
 Universal will buy EMI’s record labels, home to Katy Perry and Coldplay.
 A Sony Corp.-led group that includes billionaire David Geffen said it will pay $2.2 billion for the publishing unit.

 Universal faces an in-depth probe by European Union antitrust regulators amid concerns the EMI deal may harm competition.

 The European Commission extended its deadline to rule on the deal until Aug.
 8, to examine it in greater detail, according to an e-mailed statement last week.

 Warner Music Group, an unsuccessful bidder for EMI, will lobby in the U.S. and Europe against the sale of the company to Universal, retiring Chairman Edgar Bronfman Jr. has said.